sonenko/html-to-pdf-test/README.md

-# DO NOT USE IT
-it was created for demo purposes only and has no value
+# DO NOT USE IT - it was created for demo purposes only

 ### How to run
 ```